jeeferro/layout_moyo-header/readme.md

 - use semantic tags: `<header>`, `<img>`, `<nav>`, `<ul>`, `<li>` and `<a>`
 - the header should stretch the full page width (don't use a horizontal margin)
 - the height should be set for nav links (not the header), take it from the design
-- header content should be vertically centered
+- header content should be vertically centered   - o conteúdo do cabeçalho deve ser centralizado verticalmente
   - the logo should also be a link with an image inside (from [src/images](src/images)).
 But it should not be a part of the `<nav>`
 - ❗️ the blue link with a line below should have a class `is-active` in addition to any other classes you add
 - ❗️ add `data-qa="hover"` attribute to the 4th link for testing (`Laptops & computers`)
 - link color should be changed on `:hover`